 What types of disease are diagnosed with an endoscopic examination?

-The endoscope allows full color viewing of the previously mentioned organs.
-The examiner can identify abnormalities such as inflammation, abnormal swelling, or areas of scarring or stricture (abnormal narrowing).
-If a foreign body, such as a bone, stick, rock, toy, coin, or hairball is present, it can usually be seen and retrieved.
+The endoscope provides a full-color view of the esophagus, stomach, and upper part of the small intestine or colon.
+The examiner can identify abnormalities such as inflammation, abnormal swelling, masses, and areas of scarring or stricture (abnormal narrowing).
+If a foreign body is present, it can usually be seen and retrieved (e.g., a bone, stick, rock, toy, coin, or fabric).

 Can viewing an abnormal area give the diagnosis?

-While seeing an abnormal lesion or suspicious area gives your veterinarian valuable information, it is usually necessary to biopsy the area in order to reach a diagnosis.
+While seeing an abnormal lesion or suspicious area gives your veterinarian valuable information, it is usually necessary to biopsy the area (take a tissue sample) to reach a diagnosis.
 The endoscope has a tiny channel through which a biopsy instrument can be passed.
 Precise biopsy samples can be taken of any abnormal areas.
-These samples consist of tiny pieces of tissue cut from the surface tissue or lining of the organ by the biopsy instrument.
-The tissue samples, called pinch biopsies are then submitted to a veterinary pathologist for microscopic evaluation.
+These samples consist of tiny pieces of tissue cut from the lining of the organ by the biopsy instrument.
+The tissue samples are then submitted to a veterinary pathologist for microscopic evaluation.

 What happens if you don't see any abnormal areas?

 Many diseases cause changes that can only be detected by histopathology, or inspection of the tissue under a microscope.
-Therefore, even if the organ or tissues appear normal, biopsies are taken.
-In many cases, biopsy of the stomach of a vomiting cat or the colon of a cat with diarrhea will be very helpful in determining if disease is present.
+Therefore, even if the organ or tissues appear normal, biopsies will still be taken.
+In many cases, a biopsy of the stomach of a vomiting cat or the colon of a cat with diarrhea will help determine if disease is present.

 What if the problem is in the small intestine?

-In some cats, it is possible to pass the endoscope through the pylorus (a valve at the exit from the stomach) into the upper part of the duodenum.
-This depends on the size of the cat and the size of the endoscope.
-Unfortunately, the majority of the small intestine is inaccessible to the endoscope.
-Therefore, other diagnostic tests or procedures are usually required to diagnose many types of small intestinal disease.
+In some cats, it is possible to pass the endoscope through the pylorus (a valve at the exit from the stomach) and into the upper duodenum (upper part of the small intestine).
+How far into the small intestine the endoscope can be safely passed depends on the size of the cat and the size of the endoscope.
+Unfortunately, most of the small intestine is inaccessible to the endoscope, so other diagnostic tests or procedures are usually required to diagnose many types of small intestinal disease.

 Can cancer be diagnosed with endoscopy?

 In many cases, your veterinarian can diagnose cancer of the gastrointestinal tract using the endoscope.
 However, some tumors do not affect the inner surface of the stomach or colon.
-Since the biopsy procedure only samples the inner surface, it is possible to miss detecting a tumor that is present only in the deeper layers of the bowel.
-In these unusual cases, the biopsies will be normal, but the cat continues to experience clinical signs.
+Since the biopsy procedure only samples the inner surface, it is possible to miss a tumor that is present only in the deeper (outer) layers of the intestinal tract.
+In these unusual cases, the biopsy results are normal, yet the cat continues to experience clinical signs.
+If the cancer occurs in a portion of the intestinal tract that cannot be reached by endoscopy, it may remain undetected.

-In order to reach a diagnosis in these cases, additional tests on the endoscopic biopsies may be needed.
-Alternatively, full-thickness biopsies obtained through exploratory surgery or non-invasive tests such as MRI (magnetic resonance imaging) may be necessary.
+To reach a diagnosis in these cases, additional tests may be required, such as full thickness biopsies obtained through an exploratory surgery (exploratory laparotomy) or non-invasive tests such as an MRI (magnetic resonance imaging) or CT (computed tomography) scan.

 Is general anesthesia required?